 Intensive grammar, composition, and conversation.
 Stress on the spoken language.
-The course includes a mandatory one-hour weekly group conversation class with a tutor for nine weeks of the semester outside of the class meeting time.
+Offered every Fall.
+This course includes a mandatory one-hour weekly group conversation class with a tutor for nine weeks of the semester outside of the class meeting time.

+Prerequisite: GERM - 101 or equivalent competence as determined by the Department.
 Intensive grammar, composition and conversation.
-Continuation of GERM 101.
-Prerequisite: GERM - 101 or equivalent competence as determined by the Department.
-The course includes a mandatory one-hour weekly group conversation class with a tutor for nine weeks of the semester outside of the class meeting time.
+Continuation of 0109-101.
+Offered every Spring.
+This course includes a mandatory one-hour weekly group conversation class with a tutor for nine weeks of the semester outside of the class meeting time.

+Prerequisite: GERM - 310 or consent of instructor.
 Taught in German.
 Addresses the rise of post-war Germany as a democracy and the process of Reunification.
 Examines the parliamentary system, Germany as an economic power and her place in the European Union, as well as customs and traditions.
-Prerequisite: GERM - 310 or consent of instructor.
+Offered every Fall.

 This course focuses on literary expressions of Jewish culture and living conditions in 20th century Europe.
 Issues of assimilation and exclusion and the rise of anti-Semitism escalating in the Holocaust shall be discussed, as well as testimonies of survivors and the renewal of Jewish communities, particularly in reunified Berlin.
 Cross-listed with Judaic Studies.

 This course focuses on German literature and film from the end of WWII to the present.
 Special themes are post-war trauma, Germany's division, the fall of the Wall, and cultural diversity in the “new” Republic.
 Discussions of texts in different genres, including prose, poetry, theory, and film, provide an understanding of the contexts in which personal and (trans-)national issues are expressed and new ideas and forms are developed.
-Taught in English.
-Listed as elective for European Studies.
+Taught in English, Core C Literature.